Jenny Han: Author

-In June 2022, a television series based on Han's book series The Summer I Turned Pretty was released on Amazon Prime.
-Han had a cameo in the last episode of the series.
+In June 2022, The Summer I Turned Pretty was released on Amazon Prime.
+Han created the series, which is based on her book trilogy of the same title, and serves as showrunner and executive producer.
+Han has cameos in the first, second, and third seasons.
 The television adaptation was noteworthy in part because there were a number of modifications to make the story more diverse.
-For example, in the book, Belly appears to be white, as confirmed by the original book cover.
-However, in the television series, Belly is biracial; her dad is white and her mom is Korean American.
-In the book, Belly's mom is Laurel Dunne, but in the television series her name is Laurel Park.
-Additionally, in the television adaptation, there are several openly gay characters, and a major character (Jeremiah) is bisexual.
+For example, in the book, Belly appears to be of European descent, as confirmed by the original book cover.
+In the television series, Belly is portrayed as biracial: her father is White and her mother is Korean-American.
+Additionally, one of Belly's love interests, Jeremiah Fisher, played by Gavin Casalegno, is depicted as openly bisexual in the television series, a characteristic not present in the books.
 The series was renewed for a second season before the first season was even released.
+The series was renewed for a third and final season, which premiered on Amazon Prime Video on July 16, 2025.On September 17, 2025, Han announced that a movie following the events of season 3 was greenlit by Prime.